As a faculty or staff member, you’ll have access to a world of IT support and resources, including software. Simply follow the steps below.

 Step 2: Secure your devices, data, and identity

-Unfortunately, MIT is a target for hackers.
+Unfortunately, MIT is a target for cyber criminals.
 Protect yourself from cyber attacks by taking the necessary steps.

 Step 3: Create a backup plan for your data

-Don’t wait for a hard drive crash or software glitch to ruin your research and lesson plans, or interrupt your work.
+Don’t wait for a hard drive crash or software glitch to ruin your research and lesson plans.
 Set up a data backup plan now and avoid a meltdown later.

 Step 4: Browse and download available software

 As an employee, you have access to a large volume of software to use in the workplace.
-Browse and download what’s available.
+Browse IS&T's Software Grid and download what’s available.

-Step 6: Download MIT’s killer (and free!) mobile app
+Step 6: Download the MIT Atlas mobile app

 Step 7: Review available resources

-Note: Your SAPweb access takes effect 48 hours after you register for your Kerberos account, or on your official start date, whichever is later.
+Note: Your Atlas access takes effect 48 hours after you register for your MIT Kerberos account, or on your official start date, whichever is later.